awslabs/Agent-EvalKit/templates/commands/design.md

            - Each cell should have spaces around content: `| Content |` not `|Content|`
            - Header separator must have at least 3 dashes: `|--------|`
            - Test that the table renders correctly in markdown preview
-        5. Number questions sequentially (Q1, Q2, Q3 - max 3 total)
+        5. Number questions sequentially (Q1, Q2, Q3 - max 5 total)
         6. Present all questions together before waiting for responses
-        7. Wait for user to respond with their choices for all questions (e.g., "Q1: A, Q2: Custom - [details], Q3: B")
+        7. Wait for user to respond with their choices for all questions (e.g., "Q1: A, Q2: Custom - [details], Q3: B, ...")
         8. Update the spec by replacing each [NEEDS CLARIFICATION] marker with the user's selected or provided answer
         9. Re-run validation after all clarifications are resolved

    d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

-6. Report completion with branch name, evaluation spec file path, checklist results, and readiness for the next phase (`/evalkit.clarify` or `/evalkit.plan`).
+6. Report completion with branch name, evaluation spec file path, checklist results, and readiness for the next phase (`/evalkit.plan`).

 **NOTE:** The script creates and checks out the new branch and initializes the evaluation spec file before writing.